kampersanda/sif-embedding/examples/embeddings/README.md

 ## Sentence embedding

-Sentence embeddings can be performed using the models prepared in the above steps.
+Sentence embeddings can be performed for input lines using the models prepared in the above steps.

 ```
 $ echo "hello i am\ngood morning" | cargo run --release -- -f path/to/glove.42B.300d.fifu -u path/to/large_en.unigram